SupervisedThinking/LibreELEC.tv/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Describe this issue
+about: Create a report to help us improve the project.
-title: "[BUG]"
+title: "[BUG]:"
-labels: ISSUE NEEDS REVIEW
+labels: ''
 assignees: ''

 ---